 History provides us a few clues on how different cultures supported their intestinal health before modern times.
-Years ago, people used fermented foods like yogurt and sauerkraut as food preservatives and as support for their intestinal and overall health.
+Years ago, people used fermented foods like sauerkraut as food preservatives and as support for their intestinal and overall health.

 Here are a few examples of how pre-modern diverse cultures enjoyed fermented foods (many still do today):